NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Numerical results

 \subsection{The large \texorpdfstring{$\phistar$}{phi*} region}

-We first consider the region of large $\phistar$ values: $\phistar > \phistarlarge$, where one expects that the perturbative prediction is not dominated by large logarithms.
+We first consider the region of large $\phistar$ values: $\phistar > \phistarlarge$, where one expects to see the transition between the fixed order behaviour in the bulk of the distribution and the onset of large logarithmic corrections at the lower end.

+We first consider the region of large $\phistar$ values: $\phistar > \phistarlarge$ where one expects to see the transition between the fixed order behaviour valid to describe the bulk of the distribution and the onset of large logarithmic corrections needed at the lower end of this region.
 Figure~\ref{fig:phi_star_on_res} shows the ratio of the normalised fixed-order predictions to the NLO prediction for the $\phistar$ distribution for each of the six rapidity slices in the on-resonance $\mll$-bin.
 For $\phistar \gapprox 0.2$, the NLO predictions systematically undershoot the data points by almost $5$--$10\%$.
 This is reminiscent of the behaviour of the NLO prediction for the $\ptz$ distribution.
 The NNLO corrections are positive in this region and lead to a significant improvement in the theory--data comparison.
 Moreover, the residual scale uncertainty is greatly reduced by moving from NLO to NNLO.
-Below $\phistar \approx 0.1$ the shape of the NLO prediction quickly deviates away from the data points by more than $30$--$40\%$ for $\phistar \lesssim \phistarlarge$.
-This divergent behaviour is tamed by the inclusion of the NNLO corrections where the shape of the data points is well captured by the theory curve down to small values of $\phistar \approx \phistarlarge$.
+Below $\phistar \approx 0.2$ the shape of the NLO prediction quickly deviates away from the data points by more than $30$--$40\%$ for $\phistar \lesssim \phistarlarge$.
+This divergent behaviour is tamed by the inclusion of the NNLO corrections where the shape of the distribution shown by the data points is better approximated by the theory curve down towards smaller values of $\phistar$.
+It is however noted that even the NNLO terms, despite reproducing the tendency of the data, are insufficient to fully account for the quantitative behaviour of the data at lower $\phistar$.

 Figure~\ref{fig:phi_star_off_res} shows the \phistar\ distribution for the two off-resonance $\mll$ bins where the top and bottom plots in the figure correspond to the low-mass and high-mass bins, respectively.
 Due to lower event rates away from the $\PZ$-boson resonance region, the statistical errors on the experimental data points are significantly larger than the on-resonance results of Fig.~\ref{fig:phi_star_on_res}.
-The qualitative picture, however, is very similar with a better theory--data agreement in the high-$\phistar$ region and a very much improved prediction of the shape down to low values of $\phistar \approx \phistarlarge$.
+The qualitative picture, however, is very similar with a better theory--data agreement in the high-$\phistar$ region and improvements to the shape for lower values of $\phistar$.